-Concrete jungle.
+The concrete jungle (where dreams are made of).
 The big apple.
 The city that never sleeps.
-Whatever you call it, New York is good vibes all around, it's cooler than the friends from Friends.
+Whatever you call it, New York is good vibes all around, it's cooler than the friends from Friends and has more landmarks per square mile than anywhere else on earth.

 Good to Know